 The Beatles had barely any time to reflect on their history-making first journey to America before moving on to their next project.

-One of the perks of being a Beatle that the group had to get used to in the early days was getting to rub shoulders with the rich and famous.
+One of the perks that the Beatles had to get used to was rubbing shoulders with the rich and famous.